stas-sl/esphome-sound-level-meter/README.md

   port: 1234
 ```

-On the receiving end, you can use ffplay or mpv to play back the audio:
+On the receiving end, you can use ffplay or mpv to play back and listen to the audio in real time:

 ```bash
 ffplay -fflags nobuffer -flags low_delay -f s16le -ar 48000 -ch_layout mono -probesize 32 -analyzeduration 0 -af volume=30dB udp://0.0.0.0:1234